 How to Get From Playa del Carmen to Tulum

 On the contrary, to get from Playa del Carmen to Tulum, you can take a colectivo from the main bus depot at 2nd Street and 20th Avenue.
 Note the Playa Express does not go to Tulum so look for the vans lined on the side of the street that say Tulum on the front and side.
 You can follow the same steps outlined above for getting off and paying.
 If you take the colectivo all the way to Tulum, it takes about an hour in total.

-Every once in a while I will take a city bus to visit a friend that lives further away from downtown.
+Every once in a while I will take a city bus to visit friends that lives further away from downtown.
 These buses are much more crowded and are not as comfortable as a colectivo.
 When taking these, you pay upon entering (usually around $10 pesos) and again have to tell the bus driver where you would like to get off.
 The majority of the buses run down 30th Avenue and have their destinations painted on the windshield.

 Tips for Taking A Taxi in Playa del Carmen

 - Before getting in the taxi, always tell the driver where you’re going and ask for the price.
 It is common for taxi drivers to overcharge especially if you look like a tourist.
 Downtown fares usually range from $30-$60 pesos ($1.50 – $3 USD).

 - If you can avoid it, never take a taxi from 5th Avenue as the prices are generally double or triple the normal price.
 If you walk one block up to 10th Avenue, it will generally be much cheaper.

 - If you’re traveling alone, it’s a good idea to remember the taxi number and text it to a friend as an added precaution.